From the Emperor on down: Memories of the ’64 Tokyo Olympics

 “TV was something neighbors shared,” he explained.
 “So at 6 p.m. children from the neighboring houses would come to my house.
 I didn’t even have a right to choose my channel.”

-AP Tokyo reporters Yuri Kageyama, Chisato Tanaka, and Mayuko Ono contributed to this report.
+AP Tokyo reporters Yuri Kageyama, Chisato Tanaka and Mayuko Ono contributed to this report.
+More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports

-Note: This story has been corrected to fix the spelling of the emperor’s name to Naruhito, not Naurhito.